hsuxinxin/PPT/smart_contract/smart_contract_programming.md

 ---

 class: center, middle
-# What is Etherum ?
+# What is Ethereum ?

 ---